supremelucifer/HomeAssistantAssist/doc/en/INSTALLATION.md

 5. Save the changes.
 6. Click `Deploy`.

-### Setting the ``Invocation Name``
-- The default invocation name set in the code is "smart house."
-- To change the invocation name:
-  1. Go to the **Build** tab.
-  2. Click on `Invocations` and then on `Skill Invocation Name`.
-  3. Enter the desired new invocation name and save the changes (test if this wake word can be used in the **Test** tab).
-  4. Rebuild the model by clicking on `Build skill` if you make changes.

 ### Obtaining the `home_assistant_agent_id` from Assist or the generative AI (if you are using one):
 - Navigate to **Developer Tools**, go to the `Actions` tab, and follow the steps below:
   1. Search for `conversation.process` in the action field and select it: